Crownucopia

 We invite corporations, foundations, and individual donors to join us in making Crownucopia possible:

-Product Sponsorship – Donate culturally relevant hair care, skin care, and personal care products (see our 2025 Wishlist).
+Product Sponsorship – Donate culturally relevant hair care, skin care, and personal care products

 Financial Contribution – Support program costs, event logistics, and volunteer engagement.